 Broad-Leaf Evergreens

-Broad-leaf evergreens add a different texture and a whole lot of color to holiday arrangements.
-These are some of my favorites.
+Broad-leaf evergreens add a different texture and a whole lot of colour to holiday arrangements.
+These are some of my favourites.

 - Aucuba